If you struggle with lower back pain, sciatica, reduced mobility, or hip tension, certain yoga poses can help provide relief.

 Studies show that prolonged sitting is a major cause of limited hip mobility and associated pain.
 The resulting poor posture is also linked to greater risks for chronic fatigue, stress, depression, and headaches.
 Needless to say, a sedentary lifestyle can quickly degenerate your physical and mental health.
 Yoga helps keep the body limber, mobile, and pain-free.

 Ancient yogic philosophy asserts that we hold many of our emotions in our hips.
-After all, the hips reside right at the Sacral Chakra, which is associated with emotions, sexuality, and creative energy.
+After all, the hips reside right at the Sacral Chakra, which is associated with emotions, passion, and creative energy.
 Stretching the hips and releasing tension around your pelvis can lead to a simultaneously emotional and physical release.

 Here is everything you need to know about yoga for tight hips and the best poses for nourishing those delicate hip flexors.